 Paraeducators will be evaluated formally on the same schedule as all other classified employees of USD 320 - once per year.
-Exceptions include the state department's recommendation to district to conduct such more frequently, or, if the performance criteria is not meeting the anticipated expectations.
-If performance standards are not being met, then at the discretion of the supervising teacher the decision can be made to conduct and evaluation more often than annually.
+Exceptions include during the first year of employment when the para will be evaluated twice per year and the state department's recommendation to the district to conduct such more frequently, or, if the performance criteria is not meeting the anticipated expectations.
+If performance standards are not being met, then at the discretion of the supervising teacher the decision can be made to conduct an evaluation more often than annually.